UIUC-iSchool-DataViz/fall2018/syllabus.md

 to provide feedback on the topics covered, particularly toward the end.
 Topics that are of particular interest will be emphasized.

- * Week 1 (Jan 20): Introduction, syllabus, and examples of visualization.
+ * Week 1 (Jan 22): Introduction, syllabus, examples, and some basics
-   Installation of packages and introduction to python and matplotlib.
-   (Coding assignment)
- * Week 2 (Jan 27): Simple plotting: quantitative plots, breakdown of plot components.
-(Prose assignment)
- * Week 2 (Feb 3): Binning, filtering, smoothing, and multiplots.
-(No assignment).
+ * Week 2 (Jan 29): Operational palette, structured python, and files
+ * Week 3 (Feb 5): Quantitative plots, plot components
- * Week 4 (Feb 10): Histograms, binning, and distributions.
-(Coding assignment)
+ * Week 4 (Feb 12): Histograms and distributions
- * Week 5 (Feb 17): Images: color theory, colormaps, generating visualizations of images and image-like quantities.
-(Prose assignment)
+ * Week 5 (Feb 19): R and ggplot
- * Week 6 (Feb 23): Quantitative and time series (Coding assignment)
+ * Week 6 (Feb 26): Images: color, colormaps
- * Week 7 (Mar 2): Geospatial visualizations
+ * Week 7 (Mar 5): Comparisons between datasets
- * Week 8 (Mar 10): Synthesizing multiple datasets
+ * Week 8 (Mar 12): Comparisons between different datasets
- * Week 9 (Mar 17): Software ecosystem around visualization
+ * Week 9 (Mar 26): Network visualization
- * Week 10 (Mar 31): Network visualization
+ * Week 10 (Apr 2): Principles of interactive visualization
- * Week 11 (Apr 7): Statistical visualization
+ * Week 11 (Apr 9): Interactive visualization with Python
- * Week 12 (Apr 14): Interactive visualizations
+ * Week 12 (Apr 16): Scientific visualization
- * Week 13 (Apr 21): Advanced topics
+ * Week 13 (Apr 23): Advanced topics
- * Week 14 (Apr 27): Group presentations
+ * Week 14 (Apr 30): Group presentations

-## Emergency response: Run, Hide, Fight
+## Emergency Response: Run, Hide, Fight

 Emergencies can happen anywhere and at any time.
 It is important that we take a minute to prepare for a situation in which our safety or